judithyueli/mexBBFMM2D/README.md

 | 100,000  |               11.4|
 | 1,000,000 |             126.2 |

-BBFMM2D is written in C++ (https://github.com/sivaramambikasaran/BBFMM2D).
-For usage within a MATLAB code,  the mexBBFMM2D can be used, which is the Matlab MEX gateway files to the package BBFMM2D.

-The FMM performs the multiplication by an approximation that relies on Chebyshev interpolation to construct low-rank approximations for well-separated clusters of the kernel.
-In addition the use of Singular Value Decomposition ensures that the computational cost is minimal.
+BBFMM2D performs the multiplication by an approximation that relies on Chebyshev interpolation.
+For details about the method please see Fong and Darve, 2009.
 The method has an approximation error that can be controlled by input parameters, which can be adjusted depending on the accuracy required.
+The package BBFMM2D is written in C++ (https://github.com/sivaramambikasaran/BBFMM2D). mexBBFMM2D provides a MATLAB interface for the package BBFMM2D.

 ###Disclaimer

 This is a quick-start guide with instructions on how to set up and use mexBBFMM2D in MATLAB, with an example m-file that can be used to perform matrix-vector and matrix-matrix multiplication.
 A reasonably good knowledge of MATLAB is assumed and minimal understanding of the FMM theory is needed.

-For a more involved description of the code and the method please see [here](https://github.com/sivaramambikasaran/BBFMM2D), and for a full description of the algorithm see [Darve and Fong 2006] and __Reference__.
+For a more involved description of the code and the method please see [here](https://github.com/sivaramambikasaran/BBFMM2D), and for a full description of the algorithm see [Fong and Darve 2006] in section __Reference__.

-In this guide, we will use the example of the multiplication of a Gaussian covariance matrix Q (termed as Gaussian kernel) with a matrix H. The method can also be applied for other smooth kernels (see __Appendix__).
+In this guide, we will use the example of the multiplication of a Gaussian covariance matrix Q (termed as Gaussian kernel) with a matrix H. The method can also be applied for other smooth kernels (see section __Appendix__).

 ###Quick start guide